mochihashi/memorizer/README.md

 # Feature

-* You can memorize your own words, by creating a CSV file and selecting it.
+* You can memorize your own words, by creating your table in Excel and pasting it.
 * You can use when offline.
 Download <a href="memorizer.zip" download="memorizer.zip">memorizer.zip</a>, and open index.html in it by your browser.

 # Demo Page